-To learn more about living well with dementia, you can download our Heads Up for Healthier Living brochure (print-friendly version), for people living with Alzheimer's disease and their families.
+To learn more about living well with dementia, you can download our Heads Up for Healthier Living brochure (print-friendly version), for people living with dementia, their families and friends.
 Even if you have another type of dementia, the tips and strategies in this brochure can help you live well.

 More useful links and resources